 Childcare for children with a special educational need or disability (SEND)

-Good quality childcare is beneficial for all children.
-It can play a hugely important role in your child's development.
-It allows them to become independent, mix with other children and to learn new things.
-But choosing the right childcare can be a difficult decision for every parent, particularly if your child has a special educational need or disability.
+Choosing the right childcare can be difficult for every parent, particularly if your child has a special educational need or disability.

-Check this useful guidance about childcare for children with SEND.
+You might also find this guidance around childcare for children with SEND useful.

 Quality assurance